JetBrains/teamcity-documentation/topics/net.md

 * [.NET coverage](#Code+Coverage)
 * [Docker settings](#Docker+Settings)

-The _Executables_ field expects files with `.com`, `.exe`, `.cmd`, `.bat`, `.sh`, `.dll` extension as well as files with no extension.
+The _Executables_ field expects files with the `.com`, `.exe`, `.cmd`, `.bat`, `.sh`, `.dll` extensions as well as files with no extension.
 You can specify multiple executable files, separated by a new line.

-The _Command line parameters_ field allows entering any custom command or arguments to compliment the specified executable.
+The _Command line parameters_ field allows entering any custom command or arguments to complement the specified executable.

 Depending on the entered settings, the .NET runner will transparently treat each custom command.
 Refer to the following list for common use case examples: